Duarte-Rodrigues/Respiration-Monitor-Breathalizer/README.md

 # LIEB_Project
- Implementation of Java to Develop the tinterface for a respiratory monitoring system
+ Implementation of Java to Develop the interface for a respiratory monitoring system, based on the MATLAB API and the Swing GUI package.